manideep2009mar/manideep_data606/docs/report.md

 | CNN with class_weight | 94.79 | 72.82 |
 | One vs Remaining | 96.71 | 77.17 |

-CNN model with Dropout Regularization has less evaluation than other models.
+CNN model with Dropout Regularization has less evaluation loss than other models.
 It is deployed locally on streamlit and tested successfully.

 ## Conclusion